-The LSC has a service provider agreement in place with the DCJ for information technology and human resources systems and support.
-For this reason, personal information may be disclosed to the DCJ as part of this arrangement.
-The DCJ has its own Privacy Management Plan on its website.
+The Council has a service partnership agreement in place with the NSW Department that covers human resources, finance, procurement and information and digital services.
+For this reason, personal information may be disclosed to the NSW Department as part of this arrangement.
+The NSW Department has its own Privacy Management Plan on its website.

-Provision of Plan to Privacy Commissioner
+Provision of Privacy Management Plan to Privacy Commissioner

-Section 33(5) of the PPIPA requires agencies to provide a copy of the PPIPA Plan to the Privacy Commissioner as soon as practicable after it is prepared and whenever the Plan is amended.
-Accordingly, a copy of this Plan was provided to the Privacy Commissioner in January 2020 and this updated Plan was provided to the Privacy Commissioner in October 2021.
+Section 33(5) of the PPIP Act requires agencies to provide a copy of the Privacy Management Plan to the Privacy Commissioner as soon as practicable after it is prepared and whenever the Plan is amended.
+Accordingly, a copy of this Plan was provided to the Privacy Commissioner in January 2020 and an updated Plan was provided to the Privacy Commissioner in October 2021.
+A further amended copy of this Plan was provided to the Privacy Commissioner in February 2024 to include references to the MNDB Scheme, as well as further amendments which were made in May 2024.